 3.)
 Head to Community

 If you are trying to fix a problem or get answers to a specific problem you are facing, your best bet is to head to our Community forums, as they are always busy and active – 24 hours a day!
 Staffed by support engineers and enthusiastic community members, it’s very likely that someone else has seen your question before or has an answer for you already.
-We also have Common Issues – in-depth guides that explain our most frequent problems come up.
-Check out a list of those Common Issues here, or include the term “Common Issue” when you search Community.
+We also have Support Guides – in-depth how-to’s that explain our most frequent problems.
+Check out a list of those Support Guides here, or include the term “Support Guide” when you search Community.

 If you ask a new question, please provide as much information as possible – see below for tips on how to get the best help.
 The Support team is active in Community, and works with volunteers to ensure even your trickiest questions get responses.